Alma Mater: Tampa, 1992

 Office Phone: 813-257-3488

-Urso has guided the Spartans to the top prize on two occasions, capturing the 2006 and 2007 NCAA II national championships and he also led UT to a second place finish in the 2003 National Championship Series.
+Urso has guided the Spartans to the top prize on three occasions, capturing the 2006, 2007 and 2013 NCAA Division II national championships and he also led UT to a second place finish in the 2003 National Championship Series.
 Under Urso, Tampa won a school record 54 games in 2006.

 The program has been recognized on the national level as 49 Spartans have been selected in the Major League Baseball Draft since 2006, including a school-record nine in the 2010 MLB Draft.
 With nine selections, the Spartans ranked sixth among all colleges in players chosen in 2010.